Computatrum42/urban-cli/README.md

 ## Known issues
 Non-ASCII characters couldn't used for searching.
 It happens because the URI library only accepts the ASCII characters.
+Which makes sense because URL's uses ASCII characters, but its possible to see a non-ASCII character in an URL, not in a domain though.

 ## Todo list
-- Flag system (completed)
-- Random option (completed along with flag system)
 - Non-ASCII character issue (It has a slim chance to get resolved but I'll try.)
+- Add to repositories like AUR (i dunno)